elvanto/api-php/README.md

 ## Updates

-Follow our <a href="http://twitter.com/elvantoAPI" target="_blank">Twitter</a> to keep up-to-date with changes in the API.
+Follow our <a href="http://twitter.com/ElvantoAPI" target="_blank">Twitter</a> to keep up-to-date with changes in the API.

 ## Support

+For bugs with the API PHP Wrapper please use the <a href="https://github.com/elvanto/api-php/wiki">Wiki</a>.

-If you come across any bugs, or have any suggestions, please <a href="http://support.elvanto.com/support/discussions/forums/1000123316" target="_blank">post in the forum</a> or contact us <a href="http://support.elvanto.com/support/tickets/new/" target="_blank">via our website</a>.
+For suggestions on the API itself, please <a href="http://support.elvanto.com/support/discussions/forums/1000123316" target="_blank">post in the forum</a> or contact us <a href="http://support.elvanto.com/support/tickets/new/" target="_blank">via our website</a>.